Alexander Parkes: Biography

 The son of a manufacturer of brass locks, Parkes was apprenticed to Messenger and Sons, brass founders of Birmingham, before going to work for George and Henry Elkington, who patented the electroplating process.
 Parkes was put in charge of the casting department, and his attention soon began to focus on electroplating.
 Parkes took out his first patent (No. 8905) in 1841 on a process for electroplating delicate works of art.
 His improved method for electroplating fine and fragile objects, such as flowers, was granted a patent in 1843.
 The process involved electroplating an object previously dipped in a solution of phosphorus contained in bisulphide of carbon, and then in nitrate of silver.
 A spider's web, silver-plated according to this method, was presented to Prince Albert when he visited the Elkington works in 1844.

-In total Parkes held at least 66 patents on processes and products, mostly related to electroplating and to development of plastics.
+In total Parkes held at least 66 patents on processes and products, mostly related to electroplating and to the development of plastics.